-Through Event Management Gestev inc. ("Gestev"), a sports and cultural events manager and producer with activities in the Province of Québec, Ottawa and Toronto, Quebecor produces or have produced numerous high-profile events such as the Red Bull Crashed Ice (urban extreme ice skating race), Vélirium (International Mountain Bike Festival and UCI World Cup), the Transat Québec Saint-Malo (transatlantic sailing race), Ski Tour (FIS Cross-Country World Cup), the Jamboree (including the FIS Snowboard and Freestyle Skiing World Cups), PBR Major Event (Professional Bull Rider event), FIVB Beach Volley World Finals and the Marathon de Québec (a 3-day running event).
-Quebecor also develops and manages sporting events at the Videotron Centre and has produced annually over 100 corporate, private and public events and, on average, 3 to 5 host broadcasting for foreign and Canadian broadcasters.
+Through Event Management Gestev inc. ("Gestev"), a sports and cultural events manager, site manager and producer with activities in the Province of Québec, Ottawa, Toronto and Edmonton.
+Quebecor produces or have produced numerous high-profile events such as the Red Bull Crashed Ice (urban extreme ice skating race), Vélirium (International Mountain Bike Festival and UCI World Cup), the Transat Québec Saint-Malo (transatlantic sailing race), Ski Tour (FIS Cross-Country World Cup), the Jamboree (including the FIS Snowboard and Freestyle Skiing World Cups), PBR Major Event (Professional Bull Rider event), FIVB Beach Volley World Finals and the Marathon de Québec (a 3-day running event).
+Quebecor also develops and manages sporting events at the Videotron Centre and has produced on an annual basis, approximately 200 corporate, private and public events and, on average, 3 to 5 host broadcasting for foreign and Canadian broadcasters.
+Quebecor is also managing the site of the Baie de Beauport, a beach in Québec city.